Citizen Initiative Process

 What are the Requirements after the Results of the Petition are Published?

-Within two days of the publication of the results of the initiative petition, the applicant must:
+Within two days of the publication of the results of the initiative petition, the proponent must:

 - Return the citizen initiative petition and all canvasser identification documents to Elections Alberta;

-- Destroy all additional copies of signatures sheets made by the proponent or canvassers; and
+- Destroy all additional physical and digital copies of signatures sheets made by the proponent or canvassers; and

 - Submit to Elections Alberta a signed affidavit confirming all signature sheets have been returned and all copies destroyed.